functionalepigenomics/Pop-CMR/README.md

 ### :computer: Repository Structure
 The repository is organized as follows:

-- Figures: This folder contains codes for generating the main figures.
+- Figure: This folder contains codes for generating the main figures.

 - Permuation: This folder contains scripts for the permutation analysis.